sensu/sensu-docs/content/sensu-go/5.16/api/federation.md

 ### `/etcd-replicators/:etcd-replicator` (PUT) {#etcd-replicatorsetcd-replicator-put}

-The `/etcd-replicators/:etcd-replicator` endpoint provides HTTP PUT access to create or update a specific `:etcd-replicator`, by replicator `name`.
+The `/etcd-replicators/:etcd-replicator` endpoint provides HTTP PUT access to create or update a specific `:etcd-replicator`, by replicator name.

 #### EXAMPLE {#etcd-replicatorsetcd-replicator-put-example}